paulpv/vuetify-number-field/README.md

 Number specific variant of Vuetify's v-text-field

-NOTE: This is v0.0.1, meaning that I am still working out the kinks of getting this to import in to a stand-alone project.
+NOTE: This is v0.0.1, meaning that I am still working out some known issues of getting this to import in to a stand-alone project.

 ## License